 With a name like 'Globemaster,' this type of allium clearly claims to be the poster child for the ornamental onions that display spherical flower heads.
 The fact that its flowers are densely packed (thus forming a tight ball) lends some credence to this claim, since it gives the flower head the appearance (from a distance) of a solid ball, rather than a collection of smaller flowers (which is what it actually is).

-Anna Pavord observes that Globemaster alliums will be their biggest in year one, bearing flower heads that are 8 inches across.
+Globemaster alliums should be their biggest in year one, bearing flower heads that are 8 inches across.
 After that first year, they downsize, both in terms of the flower heads and overall plant height.
-Pavord approves of this downsizing, preferring the 28 inches in height that the plants attain in subsequent years to the "almost too dominant" size they achieve in year one, when they can stand 3-4 feet tall.

-I can neither confirm nor deny her observation, because mine did not live long enough for me to make such comparisons.
-Some sources list them as being cold-hardy to planting zone 6, others to zone 5.
-I tend to agree with the former, since mine died so soon (I garden in zone 5).
-But these large, lavender-purple alliums are well worth growing even if it is for only one year.
+Some sources list this variety as being cold-hardy to planting zone 6, others to zone 5.
+These large, lavender-purple alliums are well worth growing even if it is for only one year.

 04 of 08